weewx/weewx/docs_src/custom/drivers.md

 Create a file in the user directory, say `mydriver.py`.
 This file will contain the driver class as well as any hardware-specific code.
-Do not put it in the `weewx/drivers` directory or it will be deleted when you upgrade WeeWX.
+Do not put it in the `weewx/drivers` directory, or it will be deleted when you upgrade WeeWX.

 Inherit from the abstract base class